vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation/audit4.md

 ```

 ### Run the audit
-In this example a target SDDC Manager will be scanned, specifying an inputs file, and outputting a report to the CLI and to a JSON file ran from a linux machine.
+In this example a target SDDC Manager will be scanned, specifying an inputs file, and outputting a report to the CLI and to a JSON file - initiated from a linux machine.

 ```bash
 # Note this command is being ran from the root of the profile folder.
 Update paths as needed if running from a different location.
 > inspec exec . -t ssh://root@sddc-manager.vsphere.local --password 'replaceme' --show-progress --input-file inputs-vcf-sddcmgr-4x-example.yml --reporter cli json:/tmp/reports/VCF_4.5.1_SDDC_Manager_STIG_Report.json